tjmahr/dissertation/docs/22-referent-selection.md

 ## Nonwords versus real words

-I asked whether the recognition of familiar words differed from the fast-selecting of referents for a nonword.
-I fit a Bayesian mixed effects logistic regression model, as in Chapter X. For the real word and nonword conditions, there is a well-defined target image.
-For real words, it is the familar image, and for nonwords, it is the novel image.
+I asked whether the recognition of familiar words differed from the fast-selecting of referents for nonwords.
+I fit a Bayesian mixed-effects logistic regression growth-curve model, as in Chapter X. For the real word and nonword conditions, there is a well-defined target image: the familar image for real words, and the novel/unfamiliar image for nonwords.
 Therefore, I modeled the data under these assumptions.
-The outcome measures were therefore:
+The outcome measures were the probabilities of fixating to the target image in each
+condition:

 * P(Look to familiar image | Hear a real word)
-* P(Look to unfamiliar image | Hear a nonword )
+* P(Look to unfamiliar image | Hear a nonword)

+Both the real word and nonword conditions measure referent selection as the probability of fixating on the appropriate referent when presented with a label.
 The important analytic question is whether and to what degree these two probabilities differ.
 This growth curve model is similar to the one in Chapter X with cubic polynomial and a condition effect which interacts with time features.
 Thus, the basic model is:

 $$
 \small